HOME / Upstate SC Blog / Site Selection Magazine Profiles Upstate SC

 “Our firm is focused on developing ecosystems in second-tier markets.
 I looked at Atlanta, Raleigh and Charlotte, but as a company we would not have an opportunity to be a leader in the community,” Holekamp says.
 “We did that in St. Louis.
 I want to do that again.
 Here, we have an impact on the community, but proximity to deal flow in Charlotte, Atlanta and Raleigh.
 I’ve been here four months and I have done a deal in each of those cities.”

-TOPICS: Existing Industry, Manufacturing, Business Recruitment, Innovation
+TOPICS: Business Recruitment, Manufacturing, Existing Industry, Innovation